 Antibiotics are commonly used to treat people with bacterial infections, especially those at risk of complications.
 They should only be used when they are essential because bacteria can become resistant to antibiotics.
 Using less antibiotics slows the development of this resistance and helps ensure that antibiotics remain effective.

 Pneumonia is a serious infection of the lungs.
 People with pneumonia often cough, have a high temperature (of 38C or higher), and sometimes have difficulty breathing.

 Since 2010, most children in the UK have been vaccinated against the bacteria, Streptococcus pneumoniae, which is the main cause of pneumonia.
-This has been helpful, but has not reduced the number of children admitted to hospital.
+This has reduced the numbers with pneumonia but has not reduced the number of children admitted to hospital with the condition.
 Many are, however, discharged quickly.

 There are limited data on the ideal dose and duration of antibiotics for pneumonia in children.
 The National Institute for Health and Care Excellence (NICE) recommends a 5 day course in children aged 1 - 4 years.
 The World Health Organization (WHO) recommends a 3 day course; guidelines across Europe vary between 5 and 10 days.
 The British Thoracic Society recognises that there are few robust studies on the best duration and dose of treatment.